fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 [Omar Suleiman on creation of evil](https://www.youtube.com/watch?v=vKCasKaQS0g&list=PLutdSTmJ7bALsUhQRrcMIMLXbG6GPXpGv&index=15)

+The biblical version is a little different.
+The war between angels lead by Michael and "fallen angels" lead by dragon or serpent is mentioned in the New Testament.

 ### Disobedience of Iblis (Satan)

 Iblis wanted his own Kingdom, and Allah wanted to test him.